Crell/AttributeUtils/README.md

 #[Alias('Batman')]
 #[Alias('The Dark Knight')]
 #[Alias('The Caped Crusader')]
-class Something
+class Hero
 {
 }
 ```

-The interface needs to be marked as an attribute and repeatable so that `Analyzer` can recognize that it should allow multiple values.
-However, you can now mix and match `RealName` and `Alias` on the same class.
+You can now mix and match `RealName` and `Alias` on the same class.
 Only one `RealName` is allowed, but any number of `Alias` attributes are allowed.
 All are `Name` according to the `Names` main attribute, and so all will get picked up and made available.

-Be aware that some static analyzers will complain about marking an interface as an attribute, since PHP doesn't do anything with them.
-It is syntactically legal, however, so it's best to just silence that error in the static analyzer as it is being over-protective.
+Note that the interface must be marked `Multivalue` so that `Analyzer` will allow more than one attribute of that type.
+However, the `RealName` attribute is not marked as repeatable, so PHP will prevent more than one `RealName` being used at once while `Alias` may be used any number of times.

 ### One of many options